englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### Transform animators

+Transform animators apply a transformation to an element.
+They do not affect layout, guaranteeing fast animations.

+All transform animators accept an *optional* `Target` property, indicating which element the transform should be applied to.

 #### $(Move)

 The `Move` animator is used to move an element. `Move` does not affect layout, so the element will just get an offset from its actual location.